Trump Allows Some Unemployment Pay, Defers Payroll Tax

 Playing off Trump's reputation as a dealmaker, Biden said: “This is no art of the deal.
 This is not presidential leadership.
 These orders are not real solutions.
 They are just another cynical ploy designed to deflect responsibility.
 Some measures do far more harm than good.”

 The Democratic chairman of the tax-writing House Ways and Means Committee, Rep. Richard E. Neal of Massachusetts, accused Trump of “brazenly circumventing Congress to institute tax policy that destabilizes Social Security.”
-Also citing a threat to Medicare funding by Trump’s action, Neal said, “This decree is a poorly disguised first step in an effort to fully dismantle these vital programs by executive fiat.”
+He also cited a threat to Medicare funding.

+The use of executive actions drew criticism from Republican Sen. Ben Sasse of Nebraska.
+“The pen-and-phone theory of executive lawmaking is unconstitutional slop," said Sasse, a member of the Senate's Judiciary and Finance panels.
+He added that Trump "does not have the power to unilaterally rewrite the payroll tax law.
+Under the Constitution, that power belongs to the American people acting through their members of Congress.”

-Often an impasse in Washington is of little consequence for the public — but not so this time.
-It would mean more hardship for millions of people who are losing enhanced jobless benefits and further damage for an economy pummeled by the still-raging coronavirus.
+Often an impasse in Washington is of little consequence for the public — but this would mean more hardship for millions of people who are losing enhanced jobless benefits and cause further damage to the economy.

-Friday’s negotiations at the Capitol added up to only “a disappointing meeting,” said Schumer, D-N.Y.
-He said the White House had rejected an offer by Pelosi, D-Calif., to curb Democratic demands by about $1 trillion.
+Schumer said the White House had rejected an offer by Pelosi to curb Democratic demands by about $1 trillion.
 Schumer urged the White House to “negotiate with Democrats and meet us in the middle.
 Don’t say it’s your way or no way.”

-That Capitol Hill session followed a combative meeting Thursday evening that for the first time cast real doubt on the ability of the Trump administration and Democrats to come together on a fifth COVID-19 response bill.

-Pelosi declared the talks all but dead until Meadows and Mnuchin give ground.

-The breakdown in the negotiations is particularly distressing for schools, which have been counting on billions of dollars from Washington to help with the costs of reopening.
-But other priorities are also languishing, including a fresh round of $1,200 direct payments to most people, a cash infusion for the struggling Postal Service and money to help states hold elections in November.
+The breakdown in negotiations over the last several days was particularly distressing for schools trying to reopen .
+But other priorities were also languishing, including a fresh round of $1,200 direct payments to most people, a cash infusion for the struggling Postal Service and money to help states hold elections in November.

-Mnuchin said renewal of a $600-per-week pandemic jobless boost and huge demands by Democrats for aid to state and local governments are the key areas where they are stuck.

-Democrats have offered to reduce her almost $1 trillion demand for state and local governments considerably, but some of Pelosi's proposed cost savings would accrue chiefly because she would shorten the timeframe for benefits like food stamps.

-Pelosi and Schumer continue to insist on a huge aid package to address a surge in cases and deaths, double-digit joblessness and the threat of poverty for millions of the newly unemployed.

-Senate Republicans have been split, with roughly half of McConnell's rank and file opposed to another rescue bill at all.
-Four prior coronavirus response bills totaling almost $3 trillion have won approval on bipartisan votes despite intense wrangling, but conservatives have recoiled at the prospect of another Pelosi-brokered agreement with a whopping deficit-financed cost.
+Senate Republicans were split, with roughly half of McConnell's rank and file opposed to another rescue bill.

-McConnell has kept his distance from the negotiations while coordinating with Mnuchin and Meadows.

 Associated Press writer Andrew Taylor in Washington contributed to this report.